sequentech/misc-tools/CONFIG_UPDATES.md

 # Config updates

 Sometimes, you have an election running, and unfortunately, you need to change the configuration.
 That shouldn't happen, but in practice it can happen.
 Usually, that means you need to start the election from the begining.
-That's a reasonable solution, but because in Agora Voting we want to be flexible, we want to provide alternatives in case you need them.
+That's a reasonable solution, but because in Sequent Tech we want to be flexible, we want to provide alternatives in case you need them.

 These are the actions that we currently support:
 * Change question's maximum number of candidates that a user can choose and the number of winners candidates (1)